 But Joo Ee did not remain alone in his journey.
 Mdm Toh’s psychiatrist at SGH introduced him to ADA.
-Joo Ee was invited to his rst session with ADA’s Caregiver’s Support Group.
+Joo Ee was invited to his first session with ADA’s Caregiver’s Support Group.
 It was there where he met many fellow caregivers, who shared similar struggles with him.

-At the meetings, caregivers got to meet social workers and healthcare professionals, who were ever-ready to o er advice on mitigating issues they faced at home.
+At the meetings, caregivers got to meet social workers and healthcare professionals, who were ever-ready to offer advice on mitigating issues they faced at home.
 Volunteer doctors from Tan Tock Seng Hospital also came by occasionally to give talks, providing caregivers with valuable information on dementia.
 The participants enjoyed stress-relieving activities such as yoga and tai-chi.

 During these sessions, caregivers would leave their loved ones in the care of volunteers at the Caregiver Support Centre, who’d entertained them with arts and craft, drawing, songs and other activities.

 Joo Ee feels extremely heartened that he has found a group of people whom he can call his second family.
 The support group meetings served as a respite from his daily duties of caring for his mother.
 “Not everyone can understand,” he explains.
 “Sometimes when we feel very frustrated or if we have problems we cannot solve, the group serves as a place we can confide in.”